YoungCatChen/LRExportHEIC/README.md

 # LRExportHEIC

-A plugin to allow Lightroom to export HEIC files.
+A plugin to allow Lightroom Classic to export HEIC / HEIF files.

 ![Example Export Window](docs/export-window.png)

-### Why HEIC over JPEG?
+### Why HEIC/HEIF over JPEG?

 HEIC (High-Efficiency Image Container) is a modern image format based on HEIF and the HEVC codec, offering smaller file sizes with less quality loss.
 Introduced by Apple in 2017 as the default for iPhones, it is now supported by major platforms and newer cameras like the Sony A7 IV and Canon R5.

-There are two main benefits of HEIC:
+There are two main benefits of HEIC/HEIF:

 - A better compression algorithm, meaning either a lower file size for the same perceived quality (typically 50% smaller[^1]), or a higher quality image